10 Habits for Effective Workplace Communication

 3. Be tactful.
 Speak without offending, upsetting or angering others.
 Do not curse or use off-color jokes to convey displeasure.
 Try to adopt a pleasant, but emotionally neutral posture of team building, not strife.

 4. Be specific.
 Be as descriptive as possible to avoid confusion or misunderstanding.
 When speaking to someone face-to-face, it is easy to make yourself clearly understood, because the other person can ask questions for clarification.
 However, in email or written communication, this kind of personal interaction is impossible.
 So, you must write complete sentences that effectively detail the message you are sending.
-Get into the habit of explaining without oversharing irrelevant bits of information.
+Get into the habit of explaining without getting emotional or oversharing irrelevant bits of information.

 6. Be sincere.
 A sincere message is honest, natural, and believable.
 A sincere person is authentic and trustworthy.
 Remember, being authentic does not mean feeling free to let your hair down and act as irreverently as you would at home or among friends.
 Believe it or not, the workplace is a formal environment and should be treated as such.

 7. Be appropriate.
 Choose an appropriate level of language and behavior.
 Consider where you are and to whom you are speaking, and the circumstances under which the conversation is happening.
 Then, speak and act accordingly.
 For example, you would conduct yourself differently during an interview for a six-figure job versus telling a friend how to set up an email account.
 Basically, take your best self to the workplace.